 Baggage Improvement Program (BIP)

-IATA's Baggage Improvement Program (BIP) has certainly contributed to reduce worldwide mishandling.
-BIP took place from 2008 to the end of 2012.
+Launched in 2008, the Baggage Improvement Program (BIP) has certainly contributed to reduce worldwide mishandling.
+The program ended in December 2012.
+During these years:

 - A total of 80 hub airports were visited for a week long one to one diagnosis